david-martin/proposals/sync/server.md

 ## Server Technology

 The Sync Server will provide a GraphQL API for Apps to store and retrieve data from, based on a defined Data Schema.
+The server will be written in Javascript for Node.js 8.
+It can use any language features (ES6) that are available in that runtime.
+Babel or Typescript will not be used.
-The server will be written in Node.js, leveraging various existing graphql libraries, such as `graphql`, `graphql-subscriptions`, `graphql-tools`, `apollo-server-express` and `subscriptions-transport-ws`.
+The server will leveraging various existing graphql libraries, such as `graphql`, `graphql-subscriptions`, `graphql-tools`, `apollo-server-express` and `subscriptions-transport-ws`.
 The server will use the standard module mechanism, `npm`, for installing and managing these packages.
 Npm `scripts` will be used extensively for running CI and local development tasks, executing cli tools directly e.g. `nodemon`, `standard`, `mocha`.
 Build tools such as `grunt` or `gulp` will *not* be used as they introduce extra overhead where a simple cli command will suffice.
 See https://www.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/ for more info.